Yog-esh06/Emotional-Classification-using-Audio-Data/README.md

 ## Dataset

+This project utilizes a merged dataset consisting of **5,252** audio samples to improve model robustness and speaker diversity.

-RAVDESS - Ryerson Audio-Visual Database of Emotional Speech and Song Livingstone and Russo (2018), PLOS ONE. https://doi.org/10.1371/journal.pone.0196391
+### 1. RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)
+- Source: Livingstone and Russo (2018), PLOS ONE. https://doi.org/10.1371/journal.pone.0196391

-- 24 actors (12 male, 12 female)
+- Content: 24 actors (12 male, 12 female) providing 2,452 audio samples.
-- Around 2068 audio samples across 6 emotion classes
-- Files are organised into per-emotion folders inside dataset/
+- Files are organized into per-emotion folders inside dataset/

+### 2. TESS (Toronto Emotional Speech Set)
+- Source: Pichora-Fuller, M. Kathleen; Dupuis, Kate (2020).
+- Content: 2,800 samples from two female speakers (younger and older).
+- These samples were integrated to provide a wider variety of pitch and vocal characteristics.

-Download RAVDESS from https://drive.google.com/drive/folders/1kAZr-x6Bo7ZjcYIoZaiV0WriIERQCxnj?usp=drive_link and organise the files into emotion subfolders under dataset/.
+Download the datasets and organize the files into emotion-specific subfolders under the dataset/ directory.

 ---